hfeiss/filepaths/README.md

 # Purpose
 The filepaths module is designed to ease file path navigation in python scripts.
-It is particularly useful for iteratting through many files in a directory.
+It is particularly useful for iterating through many files in a directory.

 # Use